PSLeon24/PSLeon24/README.md

 I work on the cases a model gets wrong when its average looks right.

+My main research is **turning engineering drawings into graphs**.
+A piping and instrumentation diagram already contains a complete process topology — equipment, instruments, and the lines that connect them — but it holds that topology as draughtsman's marks rather than as structure, so nothing downstream can query it.
+I work on recovering it: reading a drawing as nodes and directed edges, where a pipe is the edge and its identity has to survive every reducer, tag break and line crossing along its route.
+The end state is a diagram that can be searched, checked and simulated instead of read by eye.

-My current research is on **paired-organ medical imaging**: bilateral models raise population accuracy by borrowing evidence between an organ and its fellow, and that same borrowing systematically damages the asymmetric patients whose two organs disagree — the patients for whom a correct reading matters most.
+Second, **paired-organ medical imaging**.
+Bilateral models raise population accuracy by borrowing evidence between an organ and its fellow, and that same borrowing systematically damages the asymmetric patients whose two organs disagree — the patients for whom a correct reading matters most.
 The question is when aggregating correlated observations helps a population and hurts an individual, and what a model should do about it.

-Alongside it I work on **adversarial attacks against diffusion models**, protecting faces from being used as material for deepfake synthesis by making them poor inputs to generation rather than by detecting the output after the fact.
+Third, **adversarial attacks against diffusion models**, protecting faces from being used as material for deepfake synthesis by making them poor inputs to generation rather than by detecting the output after the fact.
 AEGIS, currently under review at *Pattern Recognition*, is the latest of that line.

 Earlier work covers **detection under degraded imaging conditions** and real-time pose estimation.
 It appears in IEEE Access, in the journal and conferences of the Institute